Dash-OS/aws-lambda-runner/README.md

  - onBuild
  - onComplete

+> At some point we plan to add a few extra hooks such as "onError" and "onSuccess"

 #### Plugin Example

 Here is a very simple example of a plugin which attempts to capture the